jendabek/BlenderRenderController/README.md

 - [FFmpeg](https://ffmpeg.zeranoe.com/builds/), required for joining the parts together.
 You don't need to worry about it if you download the Full version which has FFmpeg already included.
 - .NET framework 4.5

-##### Obs: Non-Windows platforms
+##### Obs: Linux and Mac
-BRC was not extensively tested on anything other than Windows, so proceed with caution.
+BRC was not extensively tested on anything other than Windows.
+If you wish to use it with Linux or Mac, read [here](https://github.com/jendabek/BlenderRenderController/blob/master/BlenderRenderController/utilities/about_Utilities.txt)

 Also feel free to give any feedback that could help us make BRC accessible to as many Blender users as possible.

 - Linux: Tested on Debian using Mono 4.8
-- MacOS: Untested, theoretically should work with Mono.
+- MacOS: Untested, theoretically should work.

 ### Steps
 1. Create your Blender VSE project normally within Blender.